matthieucabos/Raptor-Cryptographic-Algorithm/README.md

  will read the *Crypted.txt* and *Key.txt* files and will produce a res.txt containing uncrypted string.

- Results are shown as line by line result, wich can be colmated removing '\n' instances.
+ Results are shown as line by line result, wich can be colmated removing '\n' instances using the Clear_res.py Script.

+ **python3 Clear_res.py**

+ It will give the clear text.

 # Support